 For example: a photo that is 10 pixels square will be 10 DPI when you print it at 1 inch, but that SAME photo is only 5 DPI when printed at 2 inches.
 The amount of pixels doesn’t change, so when there are more inches, there are less pixels in each.

-A 4” photo that is 300 DPI is great for a business card, but that photo is no good if you need to put it on a poster.
+A 4” photo that is 300 DPI will work for a business card, but that photo is no good if you need to put it on a poster.

-This is why you can’t ask someone for a file at 300 DPI without specifying inch size, and why you can’t give your printer a 300 DPI image and expect it to be good for everything.
-That 300 is meaningless until you attach an inch number to it.
+This is why you can’t ask someone for a file at a certain DPI without specifying inch size, and why you can’t give your printer a high DPI image and expect it to be good for everything.
+That number is meaningless until you attach an inch number to it.

 Just remember: When looking at your photos, look at the pixel count not DPI, to determine how big it can be.

 Because DPI can be a complicated subject to understand, a lot of vendors will tell their clients to look at how many megabytes (MB) or kilobytes (KB) the file size is.

 MB might be a quick way to see if a file has a lot of information in it, but it’s just not related enough to pixel size to be an accurate tool.
 A large file isn’t necessarily good to use and a small one isn’t necessarily bad.
 The method is just too imprecise to tell.